Published on Rhodes College: Rhodes Handbook (https://handbook.rhodes.edu/)

 Printed from: https://handbook.rhodes.edu/student-handbook/community-standards-rhodes/student-conduct/confidentiality-redaction-and-non

-A conduct hold may restrict the student from registering for classes, requesting an official transcript, or receiving a degree from the College until the hold has been removed.
-The hold will remain in place until lifted by the Office of Community Standards or other designated Rhodes College official with authority to do so.
+These holds may restrict the student from registering for classes, requesting an official transcript, or receiving a degree from the College until the hold has been removed.
+The hold will remain in place until lifted by the Office of Community Standards or another designated Rhodes College official with the authority to do so.

 No Contact Agreements & No Contact Orders